 - LAN heartbeat resource

 - Uses Ethernet for communication.

 - Kernel mode LAN heartbeat resource

 - Uses Ethernet for communication.

-- COM heartbeat resource

-- Uses RS232C (COM) for communication.

-- · Disk heartbeat resource

 - Uses a specific partition (cluster partition for disk heartbeat) on the shared disk for communication.
 It can be used only on a shared disk configuration.

-- BMC heartbeat resource

-- Uses Ethernet for communication via the BMC.
-This resource can be used only when the BMC hardware and firmware support the communication.

 - · Witness heartbeat resource

-- Uses the external server running the Witness server service to show the status (of communication with each server) obtained from the external server.